cdacones/learn_java/README.md

 # java-implementations
-The files consists of solutions to Practice-It problems
+The files consists of solutions to Practice-It problems using object-oriented concepts